-Seagrass is not only important for big animals like dugong but also tiny prawns and rare seahorses and pipefish which seek protection and nourishment in its greenery.
-Limmen's sandy beaches provide nesting sites for flatback turtles and the region's wetlands and inter-tidal mudflats are an internationally important site for migratory shorebirds.
-Over one hundred species of fish are recorded in this precious area including the threatened freshwater sawfish.
+Seagrass is not only important for larger marine animals like dugong but also tiny prawns, rare seahorses and pipefish which seek protection and nourishment in its greenery.
+The region’s wetlands and inter-tidal mudflats are an internationally important site for migratory shorebirds.
+Over one hundred species of fish are recorded in the region, including Australia’s threatened freshwater sawfish.

 Currently a management plan for the Limmen Bight Marine Park is being created.
 AMCS recognises that marine sanctuaries – like national parks on land – are necessary to protect our marine biodiversity.